tip – blocking a cowl

 Pattern details

-• Duizendknoop is written for a gauge of approx. 18 sts / 22 rows = 10 cm (4 inches) over garter stitch, measured after blocking.
-Gauge is however not critical in this design.
+• Gauge: For the sample Lace for Mom shawl: 12.7 sts / 18.8 rows = 10 cm (4 inches) over body pattern knit with smaller size needles, measured after blocking.
+Gauge is however not critical for this design.

 • Pattern languages included: English and Dutch (Dit patroon omvat zowel een Nederlandse als een Engelse versie)